Tobshub/tobsblog-v2/src/content/blog/programming-after-one-year.md

 From the freeCodeCamp video, I learnt about [their website](https://www.freecodecamp.org/) and I started with their HTML/CSS course, to refresh on my knowledge and update myself on any changes, which was definitely useful because I learnt so much more about HTML and CSS than I had when I first learnt it about 5 years ago now.
 Then I took their JavaScript course, which was basically the same as the youtube video they had, but reading the chapters and following it all also exposed some things to me.

-After the doing the JavaScript again, and completing the projects, I move on to their React course.
+After doing the JavaScript course again, and completing the projects, I move on to their React course.
 At the time, it was still class components and function components had already become the norm (which I didn't know).
 However, this was not a waste at all.
 To this day, I believe my understanding of react class components helped me transition to function components faster and with a better overall understanding of react.

 Just btw, I remember there was a time I tried to run react locally, setting it up myself LOL.
 I read so many articles, tried so many things, but just couldn't get it to work.
 I 100% did not understand what I was doing.
 I was bombarded with stuff about babel and webpack and node_modules and and and I had no idea what any of those were.
 So I stuck to doing the react lessons on freeCodeCamp.

 ## Deez Nodes

-Node... node... node.
+Node...
+Node...
+Node.
 I had unknowingly been using NodeJS for a while, but I first became conscious of it when I came across it in the list of things I'd be taught in a coding bootcamp a friend recommended.

 I was told that I'd be able to get a coding job after doing that bootcamp, but I AM STILL CODING JOBLESS.
 Anyways, I chose the fullstack track for the bootcamp because I already had a good idea about basic frontend, but thought I could always learn something from a professional teaching me, and I also wanted to learn backend.

 So I joined the bootcamp and the frontend classes were so disappointing and in no way challenging.
 I learnt absolutely nothing from the frontend classes.
 But the backend classes, although not challenging either, laid the foundation for teaching me NodeJS.
-They explained somethings to us, which allowed me to kickstart my self learning journey of NodeJS.
+They explained some things to us, which allowed me to kick start my self learning journey of NodeJS.
 I used replit for a while, before setting up node on my machine.
 I had already become somewhat familiar with the window terminal and of course, I was using git bash.
 So I setup node, and before long I dove into backend things - not very deep though.

 I learnt how to build simple APIs with ExpressJS, and how to build simple CRUD apps with MongoDB.
 I experimented a lot with that and also did freeCodeCamp's nodejs lessons.
 The excitment was intoxicating.
 I felt like I could build anything with my new backend powers.
-So... of course I tried.
+So...
+Of course I tried.
 I attempted chat apps, social media apps and the likes.
 Each time encountering new problems and obstacles like socket.io for web sockets and actually getting users - I have none :(.

 ## LeetCode Warrior